robparker29/SOC2-starter-kit/Policies/README.md

 **Please note:** These are intended to be starting points for policy creation.
 Every organization is different and will have different requirements.
 Please customize these as necessary.

 I have provided templates for what I believe to be the top 10 priority policies.
-For a list of important, but lower priority, policies please review (SOC2 Policy Templates - Control Mapping)[put link here]
+For a list of important, but lower priority, policies please review [SOC2 Policy Templates - Control Mapping](https://github.com/robparker29/SOC2-starter-kit/blob/cc95fd37cea1f3ccd4e19dc8e2f34077e795d0b3/Policies/SOC2%20Policy%20Templates%20-%20Control%20Mapping.md)

 ## 📋 Prerequisites